 Once you see the trailer, then be sure to go to the new website developed to support the film: SEXTORTIONFILM.COM

-This movie started with the passion of the Million Kids family of supporters and is about to come full circle to be released at the Santa Barbara Film Festival (March 2-12).
+This movie started with the passion of the Million Kids family of supporters and came full circle with a release at the Santa Barbara Film Festival (March 2-12, 2022).
 The movie is a powerful message created by Stephen Peek and Maria Demeshkina Peek, Vice Presidents and Executive Producers from Auroris Media.
 This has been an incredible partnership of Auroris Media, Giving University, Homeland Security, Dept of Justice, ICAC (Internet Crimes Against Children) NCMEC, Amanda Todd Legacy Society, and Million Kids.
 Thank you for your financial support and your prayers as we undertake to get this film in front of every parent and young person in the U.S. and around the globe.
 Opal Singleton, President, Million Kids.

 Florida State University has launched a new online Professional Certification in Human Trafficking Prevention and Intervention.
 This curriculum was developed as a joint project of the FSU Clearinghouse on Trauma & Resilience within the Institute for Family Violence Studies, the College of Social Work, the FSU Center for the Advancement of Human Rights and the Center on Academic and Professional Advancement.
 The curriculum enables professionals to develop the knowledge and skills needed to understand the dynamics of the different types of human trafficking.
 It also provides professionals with practical skills to increase awareness of and improve services and interventions for victims/survivors of trafficking.